 We may send you direct marketing communications and information about our services that we consider may be of interest to you.
 These communications may be sent in various forms, including mail, SMS, fax and email, in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth).
 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.
 In addition, at any time you may opt-out of receiving marketing communications from us by contacting us (see the details below) or by using opt-out facilities provided in the marketing communications and we will then ensure that your name is removed from our mailing list.

 - to lessen or prevent a serious threat to public health, public safety, animal heath, animal welfare, environment, biosecurity or food safety; or

 - for the prevention, investigation, prosecution of criminal offences or seriously improper conduct; or

-- where the disclosure is required or authorised by or under a local or international law.
+- where the disclosure is required or authorised by or under applicable laws.